New Helpful Info

 • Absolutely, they deserve attention.
 Interaction with infants is critical.
 Oral motor issues can occur in the transition to solid food.
 Babies and children can be fussy eaters, and desensitization can help.

 Note: I do not claim competence in nutrition.
-Managing child NPO/non-per-oral feeding and swallowing is not in my training.

 • In a word, no, it will not.
 Research has shown this, but it’s common sense, too.
 You use lots of ways to communicate, every day.
 You talk because for you, speech is easy, portable, and doesn’t require tools.
 When you can’t talk to someone because they aren’t in the room, you email.
 You wave if they’re down the block, and get up close if they aren’t paying attention.
 You use Total Communication!